Reported in The Straits Times, 20 Nov 2017

 However, a raid of his home found 47 obscene and uncensored films in the central processing unit (CPU) of his desktop.

 The Deputy Public Prosecutor recommended a term of no less than 5 weeks’ in prison for each insulting of modesty charge.
 She highlighted that the Accused could use the files for repeated viewing and possible circulation, not to mention the fact that this was a gross intrusion of multiple victims’ privacy over the span of about 2 months.
 There is also a need for deterrence seeing as how these kinds of crime are difficult to detect.
-The Accused was represented by Mr Amarjit Singh, who explained that his client is undergoing psychiatric treatment, and will have follow-up treatment upon his release from prison.
-He also stated that the Accused had apologized to the victim and was deeply remorseful.
+The Accused, represented by GJC criminal lawyers, explained to the court that our client was undergoing psychiatric treatment, and would have follow-up treatment upon his release from prison.
+We also stated that the Accused had apologized to the victim and was deeply remorseful.

 The Accused faces a global sentence of 10 weeks, as well as a $500 fine for being in possession of the obscene films.
 He could have faced a term of up to 1 year in prison and/or fined for each charge of insulting the modesty of a woman.
 He could have also faced up to 1 year in prison and/or a fine of $1,000 for each charge of being in possession of an obscene film.